complxalgorithm/TweetKeywordMapper/README.md

 - [ ] Find instance of a state's name in place values like "New York and the World" and return the appropriate state value.
 - [ ] If place from a Tweet is a set of X,Y coordinates, use those to determine state.
 - [ ] Get state from Tweet where user's location has something like "NY -> FL".
+- [ ] Get state from Tweet where user's location has something like "Florida via New York"
 - [ ] Allow user to interact with Excel files.
 - [ ] Add support for mapping using PyQGIS.
 - [X] Add support for mapping using GeoPandas.